Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/5-XCMP-and-Blockspace/XCMP_Slides.md

 These fields of the result contain outgoing messages as well as records of incoming messages processed.

-Notes: All validation results are posted on-chain during the Backing phase and are procesed upon Availability/Inclusion.
+Notes: All validation results are posted on-chain during the Backing phase and are processed upon Availability/Inclusion.

 There are some requirements on the outputs for the candidate to be accepted on-chain.
 One constraint is that the candidate does not send too many messages, and the other constraint is that the candidate processes a few of the pending messages awaiting it.

 ---